top of page

 Children who are at earlier stages of development than would be expected are observed during play to assess where their challenges lie.
 Meaningful opportunities are then planned to support children to fulfil their learning potential.

-Policies & Procedures: Programs
+Our Policies & Procedures: Programs

 Our Food